Vellus hair

-Vellus hair is short, thin, light-colored, and barely noticeable hair that develops on most of a human's body during childhood.
+Vellus hair (/'vEl@s/ VELL-əs) is short, thin, light-colored, and barely noticeable hair that develops on most of a human's body during childhood.
 Exceptions include the lips, the back of the ear, the palm of the hand, the sole of the foot, some external genital areas, the navel, and scar tissue.
 The density of hair – the number of hair follicles per area of skin – varies from person to person.
-Each strand of vellus hair is usually less than 2 mm long and the follicle is not connected to a sebaceous gland.
+Each strand of vellus hair is usually less than 2 cm long, and the follicle is not connected to a sebaceous gland.

-Vellus hair is most easily observed on children and adult women, who generally have less terminal hair to obscure it.
+Vellus hair is most easily observed on children and women, who generally have less terminal hair to obscure it.
 Vellus hair is not lanugo hair.
 Lanugo hair is a much thicker type of hair that normally grows only on fetuses.

 Vellus hair is differentiated from the more visible terminal or androgenic hair, which develops only during and after puberty, usually to a greater extent on men than it does on women.

-The Latin language uses the word vellus to designate "a fleece" or "wool."
-Vellus hair is sometimes colloquially referred to as peach fuzz, due to its resemblance to the downy epidermic growths on the peach fruit.
+The Latin language uses the word vellus to designate "a fleece" or "wool".
+Vellus hair is sometimes colloquially referred to as peach fuzz, for its resemblance to the downy growths (trichomes) on the skin of the peach fruit.

 Development

 Vellus hair replaces lanugo hair on a human fetus at 36 to 40 weeks of gestation.
 The growth cycle of vellus hair is different from the growth cycle of terminal hair.
 At puberty, androgen hormones cause much of the vellus hair to turn into terminal hair and stimulate the growth of new hair in the armpit and the pubic area.
-In men, this change in vellus hair also occurs on the face (beard) and the body.
+In males, this change in vellus hair also occurs on the face (beard) and the body.